 Types migrated from WPF to System.Xaml

 In .NET Framework 3.5 and .NET Framework 3.0, both Windows Presentation Foundation (WPF) and Windows Workflow Foundation included a XAML language implementation.
 Many of the public types that provided extensibility for the WPF XAML implementation existed in the WindowsBase, PresentationCore, and PresentationFramework assemblies.
 Likewise, public types that provided extensibility for Windows Workflow Foundation XAML existed in the System.Workflow.ComponentModel assembly.
-In the .NET Framework 4, some of the XAML-related types are migrated to the System.Xaml assembly.
+In the .NET Framework 4, some of the XAML-related types were migrated to the System.Xaml assembly.
 A common .NET Framework implementation of XAML language services enables many XAML extensibility scenarios that were originally defined by a specific framework's XAML implementation but are now part of overall .NET Framework 4 XAML language support.
-This topic lists the types that are migrated and discusses issues related to the migration.
+This article lists the types that were migrated and discusses issues related to the migration.

 Assemblies and Namespaces